flashmob/go-guerrilla/README.md

 ### What is Go-Guerrilla?

-It's an SMTP written in Go, for the purpose of receiving large volume of email.
+It's an SMTP server written in Go, for the purpose of receiving large volumes of email.
 It started as a project for GuerrillaMail.com which processes millions of emails every day, and needed a daemon with less bloat & written in a more memory-safe language that can take advantage of modern multi-core architectures.